KohaILS/koha-manual-zh-cn/source/administration.rst

       :ref:`update\_patrons\_category.pl <cron-update-patron-categories-label>`
       cron job to change the category of patrons who are too young.

--  Upperage limit: maximum age (in years) associated with the category.
-For example, a 'Children' patron category could have an upperage limit of 18, meaning patrons can have children cards until they turn 18.
+-  Upper age limit: maximum age (in years) associated with the category.
+For example, a 'Children' patron category could have an upper age limit of 18, meaning patrons can have children cards until they turn 18.

    -  When creating or updating a patron, a warning will appear if the patron